bmaupin/micro-beyond-earth/README.md

 1. Start Beyond Earth and go to the _Mods_ menu
 1. Check _Micro Beyond Earth_ and any other desired mods
-1. Before starting a game, click _Advanced Setup_ to see the new game options mentioned above
+1. Before starting a game, click _Advanced Setup_ to configure additional game options

-#### Additional ways to speed up game play

-In the _Advanced Setup_ screen before starting a game, these options can help make the game go faster:
+   These options can help make the game go faster:

    - _Game Pace_ > _Quick_
+   - _Disable Covert Operations_
+     - This automatically aborts all covert operations except for Establish Network, so you can ignore covert ops altogether or use it only to gather information
    - _Disable Health_
      - Health as a mechanic was added to prevent "infinite city sprawl," which really isn't an issue with this mod, so it makes more sense to disable it altogether
    - _Disable Tutorial Popups_
    - _Explorers Start Automated_
      - Saves a click if you typically automate explorers.
 Can always be cancelled by clicking on the unit > _Stop Automation_.
    - _Quick Combat_
    - _Quick Movement_
    - _Workers Start Automated_
      - Saves a click if you typically automate workers.
 Can always be cancelled by clicking on the unit > _Stop Automation_.

-These are some options that can be changed in-game to make it go faster (go to the menu > _Options_)
+1. After you start the game, go to the menu > _Options_ to see more options that can make the game go faster

    - _Advisor Level_ > _No Advice_
-- Check _Disable Planetfall Visual Effect_
+   - _Disable Planetfall Visual Effect_
-- Check _Hide Advisor Intro_
+   - _Hide Advisor Intro_
-- Check _Single Player Auto End Turn_
+   - _Single Player Auto End Turn_

-  ⓘ See _AutoTurnControl_ below for a better alternative to setting Auto End Turn here
+     - See _AutoTurnControl_ below for a better alternative to setting Auto End Turn here

 ## Recommended companion mods